A Digital Transition to Safer Food Systems through e-phyto certificates

 PROJECT SUMMARY

-As digital innovations bring new opportunities for many countries to trade safely and efficiently across international borders, the EBRD and FAO are providing the support they need to leave the paper trail behind, focusing on the introduction of e-phyto certificates.
+As digital innovations bring new opportunities for countries to trade safely and efficiently across international borders, the EBRD and FAO are providing the support they need to leave the paper trail behind, focusing on the introduction of e-phyto certificates.

 CONTEXT